waterfloo/8812au-20210629/README.md

 sudo ./install-driver.sh
 ```

-Note: If you elect to skip the reboot at the end of the installation script,
+Note: If you elect to skip the reboot at the end of the installation
-the driver may not be loaded immediately and the driver options will not be
+script, the driver may not load immediately and the driver options will
-applied.
+not be applied.
 Rebooting is strongly recommended.

 ## Driver Options